oftenzhan/OftenDeck/blog/Update01.md

 (advice-add 'split-window :override #'my-force-vertical-split)
 ```

 ***EDIT**: Hilarious.
 It works.
+(I have to fiddle with the code because it gives a recursive error.
+But it's a step forward.
 This is the power of writing out your thoughts.
 This must be the sketchiest Emacs configuration I have ever made.
 I essentially said, make all horizontal screen splits into vertical screen splits.
 I know that this will break something down the line, but it works elegantly for now.*

 ### Slowly but Surely